-- (2) The adjudicator's notice of the proposed decision must be in writing and must allow a period of 10 working days after sending the notice for the parties to make further submissions and for further consideration of the dispute. - (3) If the dispute is not resolved within the 10-working-day period, and after considering any further submissions received from the parties, the adjudicator may make a final decision in the dispute, which decision may differ from the proposed decision notified to the parties. - (4) The adjudicator must give notice in writing to the parties of the final decision and the reasons for the decision.
+- (2)allow a period of 10 working days after sending the notice for the parties to make further submissions and for further consideration of the dispute. - If the dispute is not resolved within the 10-working-day period, and after con-(3)sidering any further submissions received from the parties, the adjudicator may make a final decision in the dispute, which decision may differ from the proposed decision notified to the parties. - (4) The adjudicator must give notice in writing to the parties of the final decision and the reasons for the decision.